jorendorff/git-ignorance/ignorance.md

 ???

+> When merging, can you `git pull`?
+What happens?

+???

 > When merging, the output of `git status` says what branch I'm on, but
 > not what branch I'm merging.
 How can I find out?